uclh-criu/learning-datascience/examples-mini/_readme-examples-mini.md

 # Mini-examples demonstrating coding solutions for patient data

-A series of independent, self-contained examples in R scripts in this folder
+A series of independent, self-contained examples in R scripts in this folder.
+Most come from questions asked by clinicians.
+Each is like a stackoverflow Q&A. They are targetted at clinicians or analysts who are relatively new to R. Designed to be modular so that you can use together or in isolation.
+Encourage you to use [Minimal Reproducible Examples (reprex)](https://stackoverflow.com/help/minimal-reproducible-example) both to help solve issues yourself and when asking questions of collaeagues or on [stackoverflow](https://stackoverflow.com).

 updated 2022-03-07